72 FR 72245 (December 20, 2007)

-The Department of State (DOS) Exchange Visitor Program regulations on program sanctions, terminations, and revocations will change effective January 22, 2008.
+The Department of State (DOS) Exchange Visitor Program regulations on program sanctions, terminations, and revocations changed effective January 22, 2008.
 [22 C.F.R.
 Part 62, Subpart D (Sanctions) and 22 C.F.R.
 Part 62, Subpart E (Termination and Revocation of Programs)].

 - Read NAFSA's comment to the proposed rule

 - NAFSA's compiled version of the rule shows how the new rule modifies the prior rule.